darkskyapp/delaunay/README.md

 (even in arbitrary dimensions!) that are O(n log n).
 That said, it should be fast enough for most purposes.

-This code is used experimentally in the [Dark Sky API](http://developer.darkskyapp.com/), but even so, it is not especially mature.
-Please use caution when putting it into production.
+This code has been in production use in the [Forecast API](http://developer.forecast.io/) for some months, and should be stable enough for general use.